FAQ

 I just received notice that my property has been reassessed and my assessment increased.
 Why is this?

 Every three years, properties in Cook County are reassessed.
 For properties in Illinois that are not located in Cook County, the reassessment is done every four years.
-During the reassessment year for your township, you may notice an increase in your assessment.
-This is due to budget requirements for various local taxing bodies and updated market data.
-The Assessors generally use sales data to determine fair market value.
+The reassessment year is the chance for the Assessor in your Township to revalue your property using sales data from the previous 3 (Cook County) or 4 years.

 There are no research or other upfront cost.
 Our attorney’s fees are 100% contingent, so you will only be billed when/if we obtain a reduction in assessment or a refund for your property.

 The tax savings are calculated by multiplying the reduction in assessment by the last ascertainable equalized tax rate for the area in which the property is located.
 Attorney’s fees are calculated as the agreed upon percentage of these savings.
-For example:
+The below example would be for a Cook County residential property in the first year of the triennial reassessment:

 Original assessment = 100,000